sachinji84/Tes11/README.md

-Develop an application with conversation capability:
+# Develop an Application with conversation capability:
-1. Implement a feature to upload a document.
+- Implement a feature to upload a document.
-2. Integrate a conversation component that allows users to interact with the uploaded document.
+- Integrate a conversation component that allows users to interact with the uploaded document.